CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/5_Validation/addingValidation.md

 public string Name { get; set; }
 ```

-2. Use (!ModelState.IsValid) to change the flow of the program, and if the ModelState is not valid then retrn the same view
+2. Use (!ModelState.IsValid) to change the flow of the program, and if the ModelState is not valid then return the same view

 ```cs
 if (!ModelState.IsValid)